Propane Gas Storage: LPG – Propane Gas Storage Done Safely

 Note: Each country has its own specific regulations regarding LPG - propane gas storage.
 Please consult your local standards.

-LPG is always stored in liquid form.
+Propane is always stored in liquid form.

 It turns into a liquid by increasing the pressure on it, with or without reducing the temperature.